sychan/kb_sdk_docs/source/references/troubleshooting.rst

 It will typically occur when handling (multiple) large workspace objects such as plant genomes.
 One way to figure out that it has happened is that the keyword "Killed" is printed.

 If you suspect that your container is running out of memory, you may adjust your Docker resource settings to alleviate the problem.

-If you go to the global preferences for Docker, and click on "Advanced", you can increase the amount of memory available to the containers.
+Go to the global preferences for Docker and click on "Advanced".
+There, you can increase the amount of memory available to the containers.

 .. figure:: ../images/docker_advanced.png
     :align: center